grinnellm/Reports/README.md

 Read the [wiki](https://github.com/grinnellm/DataSummaries/wiki)
 for more information.

-## Viewing final reports
+## final reports

 Final reports are stored in
 [annual folders](https://github.com/grinnellm/Reports/tree/master/Summaries);
-open the folder to view or download PDF reports.
+open the annual folder to view or download reports.